avyaktawrat/Evaluat-inator/README.md

 <div style="text-align:center"><img src="https://github.com/avyaktawrat/Evaluat-inator/blob/master/images/Types-of-Recommendation-Systems.jpg" width="400">

 ### - Content based recommendation system.
 First, the system executes a model-building stage by finding the similarity between all pairs of items.
-This similarity function can take many forms, such as correlation between ratings or cosine of those rating vectors.
+This similarity function can take many forms, such as correlation between ratings or cosine of those rating vectors.<br/>
 Second, the system executes a recommendation stage.
 It uses the most similar items to a user's already-rated items to generate a list of recommendations.

 ### - Collaborative recommendation system
 A user expresses his or her preferences by rating items (e.g. books, movies or CDs) of the system.
-These ratings can be viewed as an approximate representation of the user's interest in the corresponding domain.
+These ratings can be viewed as an approximate representation of the user's interest in the corresponding domain.<br/>

-The system matches this user's ratings against other users' and finds the people with most "similar" tastes.
+The system matches this user's ratings against other users' and finds the people with most "similar" tastes.<br/>
 With similar users, the system recommends items that the similar users have rated highly but not yet being rated by this user.

+#### Data Set
+Data set of 1M ratings is used taken from [Movie lens](https://grouplens.org/datasets/movielens/).<br/>
+It contains around 1M ratings given by around 6k users on around 4k movies.
+#### Libraries used
+### EDA

+###
+## KNN based Approach
+- The data is read in data frame as  *ratings, users*  and  *movies.* These df's are processed as discribed in EDA section.<br/>
+- The processed data is used to create a matrix(namely  *movie_user_mat* ) between moviesId and userId as rows and columns respectively.
+The values of the cell of matrix( *movie_user_mat[i,j]* ) is the rating given by  j<sup>th</sup> user on i<sup>th</sup> movie.
+- A mapper(namely  *movie_to_idx* ) is created, which maps movie to it's index according to *movies* dataframe.